“It was informative, constructive and invaluable for me”Melanie Westlake, Head of Science, Saint Felix School

 - Tools that teachers can use easily to judge progress

 Active learning: Developing your pupil’s enquiry, decision- making and problem solving skills

 - Deeper Questioning – ask better, deeper questions and expect the same from your pupils

 - Deeper learning – challenge pupils of all levels of ability

 - Equip your pupils with the skills to answer their own questions

 - Establishing exactly what concepts your learners still do not understand to better target intervention

-Active, collaborative and independent learning strategies for your pupils
+Active, collaborative and cooperative learning strategies for your pupils

 - Helpful “pupil talk” how to facilitate quality discussion